 - What does the autonomic nervous system do?
 How does it differ from the somatic nervous system?

-- What are some functions of the nervous system?
+- What are three functions of the nervous system?

 - What type of signals does the nervous system send?
 What carries these signals?